Filing for Expungements in Court

 - Traffic offenses

 Typically, Mr. Thompson conducts an intensive consultation before agreeing to representation on an expungement case to make success more likely.
-Contact Thompson Law, LLC to schedule a consultation.
+Contact Thompson Law to schedule a consultation.